skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 msvcrt.dll**, which [isn't officially supported by Microsoft][msvcrt].
 It just happens to exist on modern Windows installations.
 Since it's not supported, it's way out of date and doesn't support much of C99, let alone C11.
-If you're relying on Mingw-w64, you have to **stick to some C89 library features**, <s>such as limiting yourself to the C89 printf specifiers</s>.
+A lot of these problems are patched over by the compiler, but if you're relying on Mingw-w64, you still have to **stick to some C89 library features**, <s>such as limiting yourself to the C89 printf specifiers</s>.

 Update: Mārtiņš Možeiko has pointed out `__USE_MINGW_ANSI_STDIO`, an undocumented feature that fixes the printf family.